kizniche/Mycodo/mycodo-manual.rst

 ''''''''

-Certain 433 MHz wireless relays may be used, however you will need to set the pin of the transmitter (using WiringPi numbering), pulse length, bit length, protocol, on command, and off command.
-To determine your on and off commands, connect a 433 MHz receiver to your Pi, then run the receiver script, below, and press one of the buttons (either on or off) on your remote to detect the numeric code associated with that button.
+Certain 433 MHz wireless relays may be used, however you will need to set the pin of the transmitter (using BCM numbering), pulse length, bit length, protocol, on command, and off command.
+To determine your On and Off commands, connect a 433 MHz receiver to your Pi, then run the receiver script, below, replacing 17 with the pin your receiver is connected to (BCM numbering), and press one of the buttons (either on or off) on your remote to detect the numeric code associated with that button.

 ::

-    sudo ~/Mycodo/env/bin/python ~/Mycodo/mycodo/devices/wireless_433mhz_pi_switch.py
+    sudo ~/Mycodo/env/bin/python ~/Mycodo/mycodo/devices/wireless_433mhz.py -d 2 -g 17

 433 MHz wireless relays have been successfully tested with SMAKN 433MHz RF Transmitters/Receivers and Etekcity Wireless Remote Control Electrical Outlets (see `Issue
 88 <https://github.com/kizniche/Mycodo/issues/88>`__ for more
 information).
-If you have a 433 MHz transmitter/receiver and a wireless relay that does not work with the current code (even after trying several different protocol settings), submit a `new issue <https://github.com/kizniche/Mycodo/issues/new>`__ with details of your hardware.
+If you have a 433 MHz transmitter/receiver and a wireless relay that does not work with the current code, submit a `new issue <https://github.com/kizniche/Mycodo/issues/new>`__ with details of your hardware.